aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Moar components!

 Try it yourself.
-Define a stateless component called `Subtitle` that takes just one prop, `text`, and wraps it in `<h2>` tags.
+Define a component called `Subtitle` that takes just one prop, `text`, and wraps it in `<h2>` tags.
 Import it in the App component and use it like so:

 ```jsx
 <img className='spinner' src='images/paw.png' />